How To Save a Marriage

-How to Overcome Your Husbands’ Emotional Affair
+How to Overcome His Emotional Affair (and Why It Happened)

 I honestly don’t know what prompted me to pick up my husband’s cell phone and look through his texts while he was in the shower.